 When choosing the legal form for running a business, you should also take in account another advantage of working through a sole trader in the Netherlands: tax benefit.
 As the owner of a sole proprietorship, you pay income tax, but there are deductions for self-employed to reduce the tax burden: the most important is the self-employed entrepreneurs or deduction, which can be up to EUR 10,000 per year.

+The initial costs are also minimal when starting a sole trader in the Netherlands.
 Moreover, you don't have to spare the profit with nobody and you are the only entitled person to make decisions for your company.

 Contact our Dutch accountants to find out more advantages of working through a sole trader in the Netherlands!